zappee/docker-images/oracle-weblogic-12.2.1.4-managed-server/README.md

 # Oracle WebLogic Managed Server Docker Image

 ## 1) Image Description
-This is a Dockerfile for _Oracle WebLogic Managed Server_ built at the top of the [WebLogic base image](/oracle-weblogic-12.2.1.4).
+This is a _Oracle WebLogic Managed Server_ Docker image, built at the top of the [Oracle WebLogic 12.2.1.4](/oracle-weblogic-12.2.1.4) image.
 Developers can use this image as the main building block of a WebLogic environment.

-The main technical details of the image:
+If you would like to jump into the deep water you can skip this document and continue with the [hello-weblogic-world](../hello-weblogic-world) which is a step-by-step guide explains how to dockerize an existing application running on WebLogic server using the  Remal's images.

+## 2) Image overview
 * The WebLogic Managed server will start automatically with the container.

 * If the NodeManager is stopped or killed then the docker container will stop too because the main process that keeps alive the container is the NodeManager process.

-* Multiply WebLogic Managed servers can be started paralelly.
-You can find examples under the [usage-of-the-docker-images](/usage-of-the-docker-images) directory.
+* Multiply WebLogic Managed servers can be started parallelly.
+You can find examples under the [oracle-weblogic-12.2.1.4](../oracle-weblogic-12.2.1.4) project.

-* The WebLogic Managed servers will join automatically to the cluster without any additional configuration after they start.
+* The WebLogic Managed servers will join automatically to the WebLogic cluster without any additional configuration after they start.

-* FIPS 140-2 is enabled in the managed server
-    * If you see in log the `<Changing the default Random Number Generator in RSA CryptoJ from ECDRBG128 to HMACDRBG.
+* FIPS 140-2 is enabled in the managed server image.
+If you see in log the `<Changing the default Random Number Generator in RSA CryptoJ from ECDRBG128 to HMACDRBG.
 To disable this change, specify -Dweblogic.security.allowCryptoJDefaultPRNG=true.>` entry, then it means that the `FIPS 140-2` is enabled properly.

-* The `JMS-Message-Sender` command line tool to can be used to send text messages to JMS and SAF queues.
+* The [Remal JMS-Message-Sender](https://github.com/zappee/jms-message-sender) command line tool to can be used to send text messages to JMS and SAF queues.

-* Use the `SQL-Runner` command line tool to execute SQL commands like `SELECT`, `INSERT`, `UPDATE` or `CREATE`.
+* Use the [Remal SQL-Runner](https://github.com/zappee/sql-runner) command line tool to execute SQL commands like `SELECT`, `INSERT`, `UPDATE` or `CREATE`.

 * The `common-utils.sh` bash script contains reusable functions that can be used to
     * deploy an artifact (WAR, EAR) as an application
     * deploy an artifact (WAR, JAR) as a shared library